GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ![Excute](https://i.imgur.com/mkdYQkp.png)

-## After Implant is instvalled on Victum
+## After Implant is installed on Victum

 We can run some commands inside the sliver-server session itself.